llenin/football-predictor/README.md

 A machine learning project that predicts NFL game outcomes using historical play-by-play data.
 This project demonstrates data processing, feature engineering, and predictive modeling using logistic regression.

+**NEW: Now available as a web application!** Use the beautiful web interface or the command-line tool.

-**NEW: Now supports live current-season predictions!** Automatically downloads the latest 2025 NFL data and makes predictions based on games played so far.
+**ALSO NEW: Live 2025 season predictions!** Automatically downloads the latest NFL data and makes predictions based on games played so far.

 ## 📊 Project Overview

 This predictor uses historical NFL game data to forecast whether the home team or away team will win a matchup.
 The model considers team offensive and defensive strength, recent form, and home-field advantage to make predictions with probability estimates.

 **Key Features:**
+- **🌐 Web Application** - Beautiful, responsive web interface
+- **💻 Command-Line Tool** - Full-featured CLI for power users
+- **📡 REST API** - FastAPI backend for integration
-- **Live 2025 season predictions** using up-to-date data
+- **🔴 Live 2025 season predictions** using up-to-date data
 - Automatically downloads latest NFL data via nfl_data_py
 - Processes NFL play-by-play data into game-level statistics
 - Engineers meaningful features while avoiding data leakage
 - Trains an interpretable logistic regression model
-- Provides command-line predictions with probability scores
+- Provides predictions with probability scores
 - Clean, documented, and reproducible code

 ## 🎯 Model Performance